cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 Logs and Metrics
 ================
-CDAP collects logs and metrics for all of its internal services.
+CDAP collects logs and metrics for all of its internal services and and user applications.
 Being able to view these details can be very helpful in debugging CDAP applications as well as analyzing their performance.
 CDAP gives access to its logs, metrics, and other monitoring information through RESTful APIs as well as a Java Client.

 See the :ref:`Logging <http-restful-api-logging>`, :ref:`Metrics <http-restful-api-metrics>`,
 and :ref:`Monitoring <http-restful-api-monitor>` HTTP RESTful APIs, the :ref:`Java Client